bensonchn/Wsb_stock_scraper/README.md

 There are a lot of words/slangs that are mistaken for tickers.
 Some stopper words ('a'), slangs('CEO'), or mispelled words for example, despite already remove many similar words from the list.

+## How to run it.
+On google colab, run all, you will be prompt to upload a csv file with all the nasdaq symbols (link will be provided) Reason for doing so, new company can be added from time to time, and keeping a static csv file not count those newer stocks

 ## Example results:
 Post refers to the Reddit posts headline
 We can see that GME was mentioned the most, however it has a less positive sentiment versus PLTR with 72% more.